-- Award recipients may be asked to create and provide a poster for a celebratory event in the future.
+- Awardees may be asked to create and provide a poster for a future celebratory event.

 Managing Awarded Funds

-- Applicants must prepare and submit a detailed project budget in their online proposal.
+- Applicants must prepare a detailed project budget to submit in their online proposal.

-- Designate an administrative assistant responsible for managing expenses and submitting a final report (spreadsheet attached) when funding is expended in full.
-This representative will work with Debra Glogovac to ensure proper use of funds.
+- Designated administrative assistants will be responsible for managing expenses and submitting a final financial report.
+Assistants will work with Debra Glogovac to ensure proper use of funds

 - Expenses may not exceed awarded funds; overages must be reimbursed if this occurs.